Rutgers logo

 • Dr. Aparna Zama: Associate Teaching Professor, Undergraduate Program Director

-• Clint Burgher: Cook Campus Farm Manager, Animal Care Program
+• Clint Burgher, M.S.: Cook Campus Farm Manager, Animal Care Program

 • Laura Comerford: Supervisor of Animal Operations, Animal Care Program